 - If you are applying to both the MBA and MSx programs, use Essay B to address your interest in both programs.

-For more information about applying to the Stanford Graduate School of Business, please visit the GSB MBA admissions website.
+For more information, please visit the Stanford GSB admissions website.